03 February 2022

 The most popular types of power supplies

 • ATX POWER SUPPLY — one of the most popular power supplies available on the market.
-Its standard size is 150x140x86 mm, but depending on the power their dimensions may vary slightly.
+The standard dimensions for ATX are 150x140x86 mm, but depending on the power their dimensions may vary slightly.
 Akyga has prepared 3 lines of such power supplies for its customers to choose from.
 Basic — dedicated to supply power to standard desktop computers.
 Pro — designed for more complex structures and the Ultimate line — created to satisfy even the most demanding customers.
 It is also worth mentioning that the Ultimate desktop PSU will be perfect for Bitcoin miners.

 person holds the plugs of the ATX, 20 + 4 pin, PCI-E 8 pin and EPS 4 + 4 pin power supply